Matthew Lesko: Life and career

 Lesko was able to interest publisher Viking in his idea to publish a directory of government information sources in 1980.
 That book, Getting Yours: The Complete Guide to Government Money, was published by Viking's Penguin subsidiary in 1982.

 He claims to have researched government grants for over 25 years.

-Lesko lives in Kensington, Maryland, with his third wife Wendy Schaetzel Lesko and their two sons, Max and Morgan.

 Criticism

 Critics claim that Lesko is misleading in his advertisements.
 A 2004 report by the New York State Consumer Protection Board claimed that most of the grants mentioned in Lesko's books were actually public assistance programs that many people were not eligible for, and that Lesko misrepresented examples of people who had taken advantage of government programs.

-The New York Times criticized him for having implied a current association with the paper long after ending a 1992–1994 NYT column.
+The New York Times criticized him for having implied a current association with the paper long after ending a 1992–1994 Times column.

 In 2005, Lesko was named #99 in Bernard Goldberg's book 100 People Who Are Screwing Up America because, "He is a symbol for self-centered free-riders."

 In an interview with The Washington Post in July 2007, Lesko admitted having assembled his books from government guides to grants and loans, quoting Lesko as saying of his first book "I plagiarized the whole thing" and "I didn't write a lick."
 Lesko later added "I get stuff for free and I sell it for as much as I can get."
+But in the last couple paragraphs of the same article, the author cites the names of multiple people who have actually used Lesko's books and teachings to get free money for several different things, everything from having their roof replaced on their home to "a local government program that gave them $12,000 to help pay for a gravel walkway for their cows."